-AvertX HD40D cameras use Power over Ethernet (PoE).
-The only connection on the camera is the RJ45 Ethernet dongle located on the rear of the camera.
+The HD810 REV B cameras use Power over Ethernet (PoE).
 Connect one end of the Ethernet cable to the dongle, and connect the other end to the recorder, or to a PoE switch.

 - Protect the network cable connection from water damage by running the cord inside a wall or ceiling, or through conduit. - If passing the cord through a wall or ceiling, drill a 3/4" hole. - For outdoor installations, seal any holes in the wall or ceiling with silicone caulk to protect against water intrusion.